Spirent/openperf/targets/spiperf/doc/spiperf.1.md

 # RESULTS

 **spiperf** surfaces a rich subset of _OpenPerf_'s results and statistics.
 By default results output in the same format as _iperf3_.
 They also output in the same location, namely transmit results on the transmit side and receive results on the receive side.
 When using **spiperf**'s extended results, result values are collected from both transmit and receive and output together on the transmit side.

-[comment: not sure if we want to keep this behavior or not.]
-One important distinction between **spiperf** and _iperf3_ relates to runtime statistics.
-Runtime statistics in **spiperf** are measured from the start of the test until the end of the measurement period.
-In contrast _iperf3_ runtime statistics are for the previous measurement period.

 Transmit Bytes
 :    Total number of bytes transmitted.
 Note: this measures packet data plus protocol headers.